soong-construction/dirt-rally-time-recorder/docs/develop.md

 # Bundling

 Note that bundling with pyinstaller is OS dependent.
-Bundles for *dirt-rally-time-recorder* target x64 Windows platforms.

 ## Requirements
-Cf. job `assemble`, step `Install` in `.github/workflows/main.yml`
+Cf. job `assemble`, step `Install job dependencies` in `.github/workflows/main.yml`

 ## Tasks

 To bundle for DiRT Rally
-* Cf. job `assemble`, step `Bundle DR1` in `.github/workflows/main.yml`
+* Cf. job `assemble`, step `Bundle DR1 executable` in `.github/workflows/main.yml`

 To bundle for DiRT Rally 2.0
-* Cf. job `assemble`, step `Bundle DR2` in `.github/workflows/main.yml`
+* Cf. job `assemble`, step `Bundle DR2 executable` in `.github/workflows/main.yml`

-Hint: To invoke the .ps1 scripts, you need the Powershell Core (6 or newer) and to [allow script execution](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7).
+*Hint*: You can disregard the `shell` and `env` parameters.
+To invoke the .ps1 scripts, you need the Powershell and to [allow script execution](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_execution_policies?view=powershell-7).
 You should also remove the signing step in the scripts if you bundle locally.

+*Hint regarding Linux*: Use `sh resources/build-local.sh dr1` to build the installation folder for DiRT Rally.

 # Releasing